satkriti/StudentScorePrediction/README.md

 MAPE(predictedScore, testingdata$Scores)

-#I have used filter function(part of dply package) to find out the predicted score if student studies for more than 9.2 hours
+#I have used filter function(part of dplyr package) to find out the predicted score if student studies for 9.2 hours

-code: a = filter(testingdata, Hours >= 9.0 )$PredScores
+code: a = filter(testingdata, Hours == 9.2 )$PredScores

 The code is build in R, the data used is saved as a csv file named 'studentscore.csv'.